 It’s easy to get caught up in buzzwords or celebrity endorsements, but skin doesn’t care about trends.

-It responds to science, consistency, guidance from the right cosmetic physician, and the right combination of treatments.
+It responds to science, consistency, guidance from the appropriately qualified cosmetic physician, and the appropriate combination of treatments.

-The best results come from knowing what your skin needs, how much downtime you can realistically take, and being clear on what you expect to see.
+The desired results come from knowing what your skin needs, how much downtime you can realistically take, and being clear on what you expect to see.